 |Recipient:||"Papa November Nine, This is Papa November One, Go Ahead, Over"|

 |You:||"This is Papa November Nine, Over and Out"|

 Did you notice how at the beginning and end of the transmission you pronounce your call sign?
-Because there can sometimes be many people listening on the frequency, pronouncing your call sign, and the call sign of the party you are calling, lets everyone know who the tranmssion is for.
-Communicating this way might feel a little odd at first, but you'll soon get use to it.
-With practice it will start to feel natural.
+Because there can sometimes be many people listening on the frequency, pronouncing your call sign, and the call sign of the party you are calling, lets everyone know who the transmission is for.
+Communicating this way might feel a little odd at first, but you'll soon get used to it.
+With practice, it will start to feel natural.